namitoyokota/namitoyokota/venminder/standups.md

 > December 5th, 2022 - Present

+### 5/21/24
+- Will be more 2653 today

 ### 5/20/24
-- Continuing work on 1729 - have the controls done, will be implementing a shared style system
+- Worked on 1729 in the morning some
+- Then started working on 2653 with the new status and evidence columns

 ### 5/17/24
 - Fixed the return URL for authenticating with DCDev in the morning